Haydn-Cook/Website-with-Django/README.md

 7. In the console run the following command (python manage.py runsever)
 8. In your browser navigate to https//:127.0.0.1:8000/
 9. Everything should run smoothly

+### Docker
+1. Install docker or use docker playground
+2. navigate to the root of the programe in docker
+3. build the image (docker build -t [name of image] ./)
+4. run image (docker run -p 8000:8000 [name of image])